 NorthShore University Highland Park Hospital maintains four specific state designations that include:

 - Perinatal II – The hospital is part of the Illinois Regionalized Perinatal System that was first developed for childbearing women to improve their perinatal outcome during labor and delivery.
-The level II facility provides pregnant women and their newborn a high level of care, especially those at risk for medical complications.
+The level II facility provides a pregnant woman and her newborn a high level of care, especially those at risk for medical complications.
 The facility does not offer a neonatal intensive care nursery or special care unit.

 - Emergency Department Approved for Pediatrics (EDAP) – The Illinois Department of Public Health and the Emergency Services for Children Program recognize this hospital for its services and care because it provides essential resources to children who are injured or seriously ill and those who require critical or emergency care.
 The hospital is facilitated by medical professionals who have received special training in critical and emergent pediatric care.